 The sweet song of colorful bluebirds has been enjoyed and sought after by North Americans for centuries.
 These beautiful members of the thrush family enjoy living around humans and entertaining them – when their habitat needs are met.

-This article will help you put out a welcome mat and attract bluebirds to your garden and backyard.
+This article will help you create a welcome mat and attract bluebirds to your garden and backyard.

 Bluebird Basics

-The bluebird populations were on the decline for many decades.
-This was due to destroyed habitats and the introduction of non-native House Sparrows and European Starlings.
-Both of these species are also cavity-dwellers that steal nesting sites from the gentler bluebirds.
+Bluebird populations have been declining for many decades.
+This is due to destroyed habitats and the introduction of non-native House Sparrows and European Starlings.
+Both of these species are cavity-dwellers that steal nesting sites from the gentler bluebirds.

 Fortunately, bird lovers came to the rescue.
 They created and enhanced habitats to protect the bluebirds and encourage their comeback.

-Bluebirds build nests in cavities or holes where they can hide their young from predators.
+Bluebirds build nests in cavities or holes to hide their young from predators.
 The male attracts the female to his chosen homesite by showing her nesting materials and flashing his brilliant plumage.
-Once he has her attention, he then leaves the nest building and homemaking to her.
-She lays a white-to-pale blue egg once a day until she has her desired clutch of 3-8 eggs which she then incubates for 12-14 days.
+Once he has her attention, he leaves the nest building and homemaking to her.
+She lays a white-to-pale blue egg once a day until she has her desired clutch of 3-8 eggs, which she then incubates for 12-14 days.

 While the bluebird females do most of the brooding, the entire family helps feed the hatchlings – even the young birds from the previous clutch.
 They all bring insects, berries, and other foods to the baby birds.
 After approximately 18 days, the youngest fledglings leave the nest themselves.
 It is not uncommon for the bluebird pair to raise up to 3 clutches a year.